 In this area, specify the script to run or debug and the parameters to process it with, if applicable.

-If necessary, click and type the desired switches in the Arguments dialog box.
+If necessary, click and type the desired switches in the Arguments dialog.
 Type each argument on a new line.
-As you type, they appear in the Arguments text box with spaces as separators.
+As you type, they appear in the Arguments field with spaces as separators.

 Command Line area

 In this area, customize the behavior of the current PHP interpreter by specifying the options and arguments to be passed to the PHP executable file.

 The list contains all the currently configured local and remote PHP interpreters.
 Choose one of the configured PHP interpreters from the list, or click and define a new interpreter as described in Configure local PHP interpreters and Configure remote PHP interpreters.